My primary research interests lie in business cycle theory, political economy and growth.

 Abstract:

-The model is therefore able to explain a variety of recently documented stylised
+being entirely transitory.
+The model is therefore able to explain a variety of recently

-facts regarding price setting, including the observation that short-lived price
+documented stylised facts regarding price setting, including the observation that short-lived

-changes appear to contain macroeconomic content.
-The paper also presents a
+price changes appear to contain macroeconomic content.
+The paper also presents a general,

-closed-form, readily implementable solution to Bayesian learning over a social
+readily implementable solution to Bayesian learning over an opaque social network, with the

-network, with the aggregate network effects able to be simulated without the need
+effects of network learning on aggregate expectations able to be simulated without the need

 to explicitly model the network.